mattstratton/conducky/testing-plan.md

   - [ ] How to run backend and frontend tests (with and without Docker Compose)
   - [ ] How to write new tests
   - [ ] How to interpret coverage reports
+- [x] Document how to run all tests together

 ---

 ## Local Automation

-- [ ] Add a root-level script or Makefile to run both backend and frontend tests
+- [x] Add a root-level script or package.json script to run both backend and frontend tests
-- [ ] Document how to run all tests together
 - [ ] Document how to run tests in Docker Compose

 ---

+## Cursor rules

+- [ ] Create/update cursor rules to clarify the testing process
+- [ ] Create/update cursor rules to ensure that tests are created for new features
+- [ ] Create/update cursor rules to ensure that tests are run before determining a feature is complete

+---

-## CI/CD (Future)
+## CI/CD

-- [ ] Plan and document a GitHub Actions workflow to run all tests on PRs
+- [x] Plan and document a GitHub Actions workflow to run all tests on PRs
 - [ ] Add coverage badge/reporting to README (optional)
+- [ ] Configure Codecov for coverage reporting

 ---